zelanko/sql-docs.fr-fr/docs/linux/sql-server-linux-create-availability-group.md

     GO

-8. Accepter la connexion des comptes(login) associés à LinAG2 et LinAGN3 sur le point de terminaison de LinAGN1.
+8. Grant the logins associated with LinAG2 and LinAGN3 permission to connect to the endpoint on LinAGN1.

     ```SQL
     GRANT CONNECT ON ENDPOINT::AGEP TO LinAGN2_Login;